-- 1. Maintenance of Secretarial records is the responsibility of the management of the Company.
-My responsibility is to express an opinion on these secretarial records based on my audit. - 2.
-I have followed the audit practices and processes as were appropriate to obtain reasonable assurance about the correctness of the contents of the Secretarial records.
-The

-- verification was done on the test basis to ensure that correct facts are reflected in Secretarial records.
+- Maintenance of Secretarial records is the responsibility of the management of the Company.
+My responsibility is to express an opinion on these secretarial records based on my audit. - I have followed the audit practices and processes as were appropriate to obtain reasonable assurance about the correctness of the contents of the Secretarial records.
+The verification was done on the test basis to ensure that correct facts are reflected in Secretarial records.
 I believe that the processes and practices, I followed provide a reasonable basis for my opinion. - 3.
-I have not verified the correctness and appropriateness of financial records and books of accounts of the Company. - 4.
-Wherever required, I have obtained the Management representation about compliance of laws, rules and regulations and happenings of events etc. - 5.
-The Compliance of provisions of Corporate and other applicable laws, rules, regulations, standards is the responsibility of the Mumbai, August 26, 2017
+I have not verified the correctness and appropriateness of financial records and books of accounts of the Company. - Wherever required, I have obtained the Management representation about compliance of laws, rules and regulations and happenings of events etc. - The compliance of provisions of Corporate and other applicable laws, rules, regulations, standards is the responsibility of the management.
+My examination was limited to the verification of procedures on test basis. - The Secretarial Audit Report is neither an assurance as to the future viability of the Company nor of efficacy or effectiveness with which the management has conducted the affairs of the Company.